Intellectual and Legal Practice

 Part 2 Creative Commons Licenses

-1. Watch the short video below from Wikimedia to get a glimpse about Creative Commons.
+1. Watch the short video below from Wikimedia to learn about Creative Commons.

-3. Learn to use Creative commons license by selecting Share Your Work and step through the Get Started sections to view the options.
+3. Learn to use Creative commons license by selecting Share Your Work and step through the Get Started sections to view the options for the animation you created.

-4. When you are ready to create your own license begin making your selections and notice that the panels and image will change as you begin to choose the appropriate license use you want to permit.
+4. When you are ready to create your own license begin making your selections and notice that the panels and image will change as you begin to choose the appropriate license use you want to permit for your work.

 - Allow adaptations of your work?